ArtiSynth Installation Guide for Windows

 $ make

-The make command and the associated Makefile automatically determine the Java classpath needed to compile ArtiSynth.
-However, if you have explicitly set the CLASSPATH environment variable, then that will be used to define the classpath instead, in which case it must contain the classes folder (located under the artisynth_core folder), as well as the .jar files in the lib folder.
+The compile (or make) command automatically determines the Java classpath needed to compile ArtiSynth.
+However, if you have explicitly set the CLASSPATH environment variable, then that will be used to define the classpath instead, in which case it must contain both the ArtiSynth classes folder and .jar files in the lib folder.
 See Sections 10.1.2 and 14.2.

 Once built, ArtiSynth can then be run (from within artisynth_core) using the command